Skip to main content

 Adding code to server.js

-Now from the server.js file you only need a few lines of JavaScript code
+In server.js you only need a few lines:

 'use strict';